smc/Malini/tests/fontbakery-report.md

 >Subsets for which none of the codepoints are supported will cause the check to FAIL.
 >
 * 💤 **SKIP** Unfulfilled Conditions: family_metadata
+</div></details><details><summary>💤 <b>SKIP:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

+>
+>This check ensures that all encoded glyphs in the font are covered by a subset declared in the METADATA.pb.
+Google Fonts splits the font into a set of subset fonts based on the contents of the `subsets` field and the subset definitions in the `glyphsets` repository.
+>
+>Any encoded glyphs which are not by any of these subset definitions will not be served in the subsetted fonts, and so will be unreachable to the end user.
+>
+* 💤 **SKIP** Unfulfilled Conditions: family_metadata
 </div></details><details><summary>💤 <b>SKIP:</b> Check font has a license. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/family/has_license">com.google.fonts/check/family/has_license</a>)</summary><div>